TheGreyGhost/MinecraftByExample/src/main/java/minecraftbyexample/mbe01_block_simple/README.md

 1. how to create a Block class and register it
 1. how to define and register the model for rendering the block
+1. how to set the type of rendering for the block (SOLID, CUTOUT, TRANSLUCENT etc)
 1. how to define and register the item corresponding to the block (i.e. when the block is shown in the inventory, or in your hand)

 The pieces you need to understand are located in: